10up/gutenberg-lessons/lessons/03-styles.md

 ## What are "block styles"?
-You might have noticed that some blocks have a Styles panel in their Inspector.
+You might have noticed that some blocks have a Styles Panel in their Inspector.
 The core Image block, for example, comes with these two styles: `default` and `rounded`.

 ![alt text](images/core-image-styles.png "Core Image block styles")